 Review summary: Canon 1D C vs Panasonic G5

-So how do things add up?
+So what is the bottom line?
 Which of the two cameras – the Canon 1D C or the Panasonic G5 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (17.9 vs 15.9MP) with a 8% higher linear resolution.